IBMIntegration/aspera-academy/README.md

 1. Three servers (physical or VM) with at least 2 cores, 8GB RAM and 10GB storage.
 CentOS 7.x or RHEL 8.x operating system. [ This hardware spec and co-hosting of components is for lab purposes only.
 NOT suitable for customer environment]
 2. In this lab document, we will refer to the systems by 3 names, HSTS, Console, and Faspex.
 3. Login to your servers using Mac terminal or Putty (Windows users).
 If you do not have root access, you will have to use sudo to run the commands.
+4. Make SSH listen on port 33001.
+Edit the /etc/ssh/sshd_config file (use vi for editing).
+Add port 33001.

+		#Port 22
+		Port 33001

+	Restart sshd.

+			systemctl restart sshd
+ 	Subsequently, to ssh into the server, use the command:

+	 	ssh -p 33001 root@<IP Address>

-4. The following installation software should be downloaded and made available in a local folder (e.g. /opt/software).
+5. The following installation software should be downloaded and made available in a local folder (e.g. /opt/software).

 System1 (HSTS):
 >
 ibm-aspera-hsts-\<version>-linux-64-release.rpm.
-ibm-aspera-hsts-\<version>-linux64-public-key.pgp.zip.
 ibm-aspera-shares-\<version>.x86_64.rpm.
-There will also be PDF documentation files in these directories.

 System 2 (Console):